27rg5/Hidden-Markov-Model-from-scratch/README.md

 # Hidden-Morkov-Model-from-scratch
-HMM from scratch in Python using Greedy and Viterbi algorithms.
+HMM in Python using Greedy and Viterbi algorithms from scratch.

+The data folder contains the complete dataset splitted in train, validation, and test set.